Chili's Fajitas For Two

 Today Chili's serves more than 2 million pounds of fajitas a year.
 If all of the flour tortillas served with those fajitas were laid end-to-end, they'd stretch from New York to New Zealand.

 Today just about every American knows what fajitas are—the Southwestern-style grilled chicken, beef, or seafood, served sizzling on a cast iron skillet.
 And everyone has their own method of arranging the meat and onions and peppers in a soft tortilla with gobs of pico de gallo, cheese, guacamole, lettuce, sour cream, and salsa.
 The tough part is trying to roll the thing up and take a bite ever so gracefully without squeezing half of the filling out the backside of the tortilla.
-This Chili's Fajitas recipe is guaranteed to be as delicious and messy as the original.
+My Chili's Fajitas copycat recipe is guaranteed to be as delicious and messy as the original.

 - 2 medium tomatoes, diced